shaarang1010/react-store-app/README.md

 - CartContext should store array of Products.
 - When a user adds product to cart, the product including its details should be added to the context.
 - These details should persist when the user is navigated back to the dashboard
-- [BONUS]: In the Navbar or Floating action button, you can display the total number of products in the cart.
+- [BONUS]: In the Navbar, you can display the total number of products in the cart.

+**STR-US4.
+As a user, I would like to sort products on dashboard in either accending or descending order**

+Acceptance criteria:

+1. Add a dropdown, with options to Sort - ASC, Sort-DESC.
+2. The dropdown should be added below the navbar and floated to right.
+You can use `flex justify-content-end` class or `float:right`.
+3. When the user chooses `SORT-ASC` the products should be sorted by their price in ascending order.
+When user chooses `SORT-DESC` the products on dashboard should be sorted according to their prices in descending order.